Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Introduction

-We fine-tune both SOBert models as well as an array of baselines including two generic BERT models and BertOverflow, as well as ChatGPT queried via few-shot prompting, on four different tasks that measure StackOverflow question \& answer understanding: question quality prediction \cite{KaggleQuality}, closed question prediction\cite{KaggleClosedPred}, named entity recognition \cite{tabassum2020code} and obsoletion prediction.
-The latter is a new task that we introduce focused on detecting whether answers contain outdated code, a common phenomenon on SO that can cause vulnerability and compatibility issues for those adopting the code without scrutiny \cite{fischer2017stack,meng2018secure,ragkhitwetsagul2019toxic}.
-We constructed this dataset by manually annotating about 1,000 SO answers.
-SOBert consistently, and often widely, outperforms all other compared models on all four tasks, with even the smaller model, SOBertBase frequently yielding state-of-the-art performance.
-These results highlight the significant promise of pre-training sub-billion parameter language models on in-domain data when such data is rich in detail and abundant.
+We evaluate our models on four StackOverflow labeling tasks.
+On each task, we fine-tune both the SOBert models as well as three baseline BERT models, GPT-3.5 and GPT-4 prompted in multiple ways, and (for the final task) LoRA \cite{hu2021lora} fine-tuned LLaMa models with 7B parameters.
+We study four different tasks that measure SO question \& answer understanding: question quality prediction \cite{KaggleQuality}, closed question prediction \cite{KaggleClosedPred}, named entity recognition \cite{tabassum2020code} and obsoletion prediction.
+The latter is a new task that we introduce on detecting whether answers contain outdated code, a common phenomenon on SO that can cause vulnerability and compatibility issues for those adopting the code without scrutiny \cite{fischer2017stack,meng2018secure,ragkhitwetsagul2019toxic}.
+SOBert consistently, and often widely, outperforms all other compared models on all tasks, with even the smaller model, SOBertBase frequently yielding state-of-the-art performance.

+These results highlight the significant promise of pre-training sub-billion parameter LMs on in-domain data when such data is rich in detail and abundant.
 We release our models for public use.

-In summary we make the following contributions: \begin{itemize} \item We introduce two models, SOBertBase (125M parameters) and SOBertLarge (762M parameters), that were trained on StackOverflow answer and comment text using the Megatron Toolkit.
-The training process used multiple GPUs and cost a modest budget of \$374 and \$1600 for SOBertBase and SOBertLarge, respectively.
+In summary we make the following contributions: \begin{itemize} \item We advocate for a critical approach towards the adoption of LLMs on code-related tasks.
+Given their cost and proprietary nature, their performance should be judged against diligently trained open-source alternatives. \item To demonstrate this, we introduce two models, SOBertBase (125M parameters) and SOBertLarge (762M parameters), that were trained on SO answer and comment text using the Megatron Toolkit.
+The training process used multiple GPUs and cost a modest budget of \$374 and \$1600 for SOBertBase and SOBertLarge, respectively. \item We extensively evaluate both SOBert models on four different SO tasks: question quality prediction, closed question prediction, named entity recognition, and obsoletion prediction. \item Compared to three other variants of BERT, GPT-3.5, GPT-4, CodeLlama, StackLlama, and various fine-tuning and prompt engineering strategies, SOBert outperforms all models on all downstream tasks. \end{itemize}